Best & Worst ETFs & Mutual Funds: Materials Sector

 Figure 3: Materials Sector Landscape For ETFs, Mutual Funds & Stocks

-Investors need to tread carefully when considering Materials ETFs and mutual funds, as no ETFs or mutual funds in the Materials sector allocate enough value to Attractive-or-better-rated stocks to earn an Attractive rating.
+Investors need to tread carefully when considering Materials ETFs and mutual funds, as no funds receive an Attractive-or-better rating.
+No ETFs or mutual funds in the Materials sector allocate enough value to Attractive-or-better-rated stocks to earn an Attractive rating.
 Focus on individual stocks instead.

 Figures 4 and 5 show the rating landscape of all Materials ETFs and mutual funds.